Customer Service 703-661-1594

 $12.95

-Christ, the powers of karma, the Archangel Michael, the Grail, Sophia—whatever has been founded on earth out of spiritual sources can only remain alive and fruitful if it can repeatedly draw nourishment from these original sources, suggests the author in this well-crafted book.
+In this well-crafted book, Sigismund von Gleich suggests that Christ, the powers of karma, the Archangel Michael, the Grail, Sophia—all that has been established on earth from spiritual sources—cannot remain alive and fruitful unless it can draw nourishment repeatedly from those original sources.

-Gleich, who bases his research on Rudolf Steiner's work, presents "the fivefold stream of inspiration out of the spiritual world" that is the foundation of Anthroposophy.
+The author bases his research on Rudolf Steiner's work and presents "the fivefold stream of inspiration from the spiritual world," which is the foundation of Anthroposophy.

 C O N T E N T S: